 Online Physician Assistant Programs with Course Overviews

 Working under the supervision of medical doctors, licensed physician assistants examine and treat patients with a variety of conditions.
-Students can pursue a career in this field through online programs, although they typically have on-site portions.
+Students can prepare for a career in this field through online programs, although they typically have on-site portions.
 Read on to see degree and course details.

 Inside Online Programs

-Students can find distance learning physician assistant (PA) programs at several traditional four-year universities and colleges.
-These programs typically lead to a master's degree as this is now considered the standard education requirement to work in the field.
-Some may also offer a PA certificate program that runs concurrently with the second year of the degree curriculum.
+Students can find distance learning physician assistant (PA) programs at the master's degree level through several traditional four-year universities and colleges.
+Some schools may also offer a PA certificate program that runs concurrently with the second year of the degree curriculum.
 Distance learners may be able to choose a specialty focus, such as medically underserved areas and groups, public health, academics or world health.
 Universities typically award one of the following to graduates:

 - Master of Science in Physician Assistant (MSPA)